chrisCodeCommits/AppSamples/README.md

 > **How to use it**:\
-> Replace the sitmap string with a real website and remember to add the quotation marks when you're done as the addres need to be a string
+> Replace the sitmap string with a real website and remember to add the quotation marks when you're done as the address need to be a string

 [CLICK HERE TO TRY IT](https://repl.it/@ChrisPy1/LINKS-CHECKER)